12 Explosive Restaurant Tax Deductions for Owners

 You can deduct the cost of the lease as well as interest for the vehicle.

-Now when you start meddling with personal use of the vehicle and business use, watch out, because you can only take the percentage of the amount used of personal versus owned.
+Now, when you start meddling with personal use of the business vehicle as well as business use, watch out because you can only take a percentage of the amount used of personal versus owned.

-I'd probably recommend leasing it for the company, and leave it for the company.
-It's difficult to mesh this stuff out.
+I'd probably recommend leasing it for the company and leaving it for the company.
+It's challenging to maintain accurate accounts of each.

 5) Buying a Car for Business Use

-For buying the vehicle, it's a little bit different.
+It's a bit different when buying a vehicle.
 You can depreciate the vehicle, but at least 50% of its use (miles) must be for the business.

 restaurant food truck